surniaulula/wpsso/readme.txt

 == Upgrade Notice ==

-= 18.2.0-dev.2 =
+= 18.2.0-rc.1 =

 (2024/08/17) Updated colors for checkbox slider options.
-Updated the dynamic width of the submit buttons fixed toolbar.
+Updated the responsive width of the submit buttons fixed toolbar.

 = 18.1.1 =